Editor's Note: This post was originally published in November 2018 and was updated with additional information in October 2023.

-I’m particularly fond of A Charlie Brown Christmas, Christmas Vacation and A Christmas Story, mainly because those are the movies I grew up watching around the holidays.
-There truly is no substitute for nostalgia; when I watch one of my family’s favourite holiday films, I’m transported instantly back to my childhood – and what a wonder that is in today’s fast-paced world.
+I’m particularly fond of A Charlie Brown Christmas, Christmas Vacation, and A Christmas Story, mainly because those are the movies I grew up watching around the holidays.
+There truly is no substitute for nostalgia; when I watch one of my family’s favorite holiday films, I’m transported instantly back to my childhood – and what a wonder that is in today’s fast-paced world.

-Wherever you are and whatever your traditions, do yourself a favor and let nostalgia take the reigns for just a moment this holiday season.
+Wherever you are and whatever your traditions, do yourself a favor and let nostalgia take the reins for just a moment this holiday season.

-I bet you never thought you’d learn anything from the Wet Bandits, but here goes the 5 marketing lessons businesses can learn from classic holiday characters:
+I bet you never thought you’d learn anything from the Wet Bandits, but here are the 5 marketing lessons businesses can learn from classic holiday characters:

 From Kevin McCallister: Planning Makes Perfect

-Did you really think I would to start the list off with anybody other than the bravest and most resourceful kid the 1990s ever knew?
+Did you really think I would start the list off with anyone other than the bravest and most resourceful kid the 1990s ever knew?
 Wouldn’t dream of it!

-The marketing lesson here is to be like Kevin McCallister, not the Wet Bandits (who wants to be like the Wet Bandits, anyway?).
+The marketing lesson here is to be like Kevin McCallister, not the Wet Bandits (who wants to be like the Wet Bandits, anyway?)
+Just like Kevin brilliantly anticipated the burglars' every move and devised creative traps to defend his home, effective marketing requires careful planning and strategic thinking.
+By taking a page from Kevin's playbook—being prepared, resourceful, and adaptable—marketers can create effective campaigns that not only achieve their goals but also ensure long-term success in the ever-changing landscape of marketing.
 Whether it’s a small strategy or a full marketing automation campaign, a plan of action will go a long way to ensuring your success – and protecting your house!

 From Clark Griswold: Don’t Spread Too Thin

 In the business world, by all means, emulate Clark’s enthusiasm for creating something memorable.
-But don’t spread too thin by trying to engage with every marketing tactic available to you.
-If you have a small team, or a low budget, it’s much more productive to do one or two things really well than try to do it all and fail miserably.
-Sometimes, less – done well – is actually more.
+But don’t spread yourself too thin by trying to engage with every marketing tactic available to you.
+If you have a small team or a low budget, it’s much more productive to do one or two things really well than try to do it all and fail miserably.

 From Ralphie Parker: Easy on the Selling

 No, the lesson we can learn from Ralphie Parker and A Christmas Story is not, “You’ll shoot your eye out!”
-Nor is it the hazards of sticking your tongue to frozen flagpole, although that can and does happen so, you know, don’t do it.
+Nor is it the hazards of sticking your tongue to a frozen flagpole, although that can and does happen, so, you know, don’t do it.

 The marketing lesson businesses can learn from Ralphie is much more subtle: don’t make everything you do seem like a sale.
 Throughout the holiday season, Ralphie drinks Ovaltine after Ovaltine in order to receive his Orphan Annie Secret Society decoder pin in the mail.
 After finally getting the pin, Ralphie is disappointed when the first message he decodes is just a commercial, “Be Sure To Drink Your Ovaltine!”

-Look, it’s 2018.
-Consumers are smart and they don’t appreciate obvious and obnoxious marketing ploys.
+Look, it’s 2023.
+Consumers are smart, and they don’t appreciate obvious and obnoxious marketing ploys.
 By all means, create engaging content, be social, and connect to your customers by email – just do it in such a way that doesn’t disrupt them and, hopefully, offers them value.